Q: I’m having trouble with the online application form. What should I do?

 Q: Can I be guaranteed a single room if I select that housing option for accommodations at NYU?

 A: If you select the option to stay at NYU, we will try our best to accommodate your requests for room selection.
 If you do make the selection for NYU housing on your application, and are accepted to the program, you will be expected to fulfill the financial obligation of a single or double occupancy room for the week.
-If you need to cancel or find other accommodations after your acceptance, you may still be obligated for some or all of the cost of NYU housing.
+If you need to cancel or find other accommodations after your acceptance, you may still be obligated for some or the entire percentage of the cost of NYU housing.

 Q: I do not have access to video equipment.
 What other formats can I use for the video submission?

 A: If you do not have access to video equipment, we still require some form of audio/visual profile; this could be a photo-essay or slide-show with accompanying text or audio using PowerPoint.
 You can record an oral biography, or create an annotated YouTube video playlist that tells us a story about you.
 You may also use a digital camera to shoot 1-2 minute video clips that you then combine with audio recordings.
-As an important part of the application, we greatly value your creativity as well as your willingness to work with technology and gain skills in this area.
+As an important part of the application, we greatly value your willingness to work with technology and gain skills in this area.

 Q: Will you offer this program again in the future?